-You can take it from great doors shots up in a close, indoor tight spaces or combine both creative perspectives without ever having to change lenses.
+You can take it from great door shots in tight indoor spaces or combine both creative perspectives without changing lenses.

-For those interior shots, you can’t get close to, from the hallways and kitchens of stately manors to the tiny corners around a desk or bed – this lens has it all.
+This lens has it all for interior shots you can’t get close to, from the hallways and kitchens of stately manors to the tiny corners around a desk or bed.

-The wide-angle field of view lets you see everything simultaneously, with no narrow angles cutting off what’s behind a doorway.
+The wide-angle field lets you see everything simultaneously, with no narrow angles cutting off what’s behind a doorway.

-This is perfect for making an impressive listing easier than ever on yourself (and your clients).
+This is perfect for making an impressive listing easier than ever for yourself (and your clients).

 Get up close and personal in seconds so everyone can imagine themselves living there.